Blocpal-Inc/exchange-api-docs/docs/web-socket-streams.md

 }
 ```

-## Trade Streams
+## Trade streams
-The Trade Streams push raw trade information; each trade has a unique buyer and seller.
+The trade streams push raw trade information; each trade has a unique buyer and seller.

 **Stream Name:** `<symbol>@trade`